Benefits of Meditation

 Many people today are aware that meditation is good for improving health, creativity, longevity, social relations, and many other areas of life.
 However, different meditation techniques offer different benefits, and more research is needed comparing the various techniques.

-The benefits of Transcendental Meditation are innumerable to the point of almost unbelievable.
 Improvements are seen in brain functioning, creativity, stress reduction, social relations, and in society as a whole.
 How can one simple technique have such a broad range of benefits?
 Simply put: Stress relief!!!

 We know that many diseases are stress-related.
 Stress impacts our thinking, creativity, relationships, and even social behavior.
 Stress is the “black plague” of our time.
 Everyone is aware of it, those practicing meditation have a way to deal with it.